Inspiring young minds in Manchester, Stockport and Trafford for over 10 years: proud to be local and independent.

 ” I’ve never been to a group with such a lovely atmosphere – there’s a real warmth to it!”
 Becky, Timperley.

-Whether it be Abba or the Hokey Cokey dancing and moving with your baby develops balance and movements crucial for sitting, crawling and walking.
+Whether it be Maroon Five or the Hokey Cokey dancing and moving with your baby develops balance and movements crucial for sitting, crawling and walking.

 Listening time is a favourite with babies and parents.